 The core focus of the questions would be around health-related quality of life (HRQOL) focusing on the effects of healthcare, illness and treatment on quality of life.
 Additionally, we develop a short section within the survey that looked at the wider patient and caregiver wellbeing looking at the wider burdens of living and coping with acute leukaemias.

-The survey results will be used to help understand the key issues, experiences, and unmet needs for patients and caregivers throughout the journey with acute leukaemia
+The survey results will be used to help understand the key issues, experiences, and unmet needs for patients throughout their journey with acute leukaemia.

 Once the survey is completed, we will look to have the analysis and results published in professional medical journals and presented as poster or oral presentations at haematology meetings and congresses.